-Following the Turkish Republic's 1923 founding (see History and Mvth).
-Atatürk implemented comprehensive reforms intended to modernize and westernize the new country as well as construct a new Turkish national identity.
-An important part οf these reforms was the Turkish language.
+Following the Turkish Republic's 1923 founding (see History and implemented Myth), Atatürk comprehensive reforms intended to modernize and westernize the new country as well as construct a new Turkish national identity.
+An important part οf these Turkish reforms was the language.
 Consequently, a new Turkish alphabet replacing the Arabic script with Latin was mandated.